Alternative Break

 Alt.
 Break offers week-long, immersive community-engaged learning programs traveling to Washington, Southern Oregon, and California during OSU’s spring break!

 During these multi-day, overnight programs, groups of 10-12 students immerse themselves in one of three Pacific Northwest communities to learn its historical, cultural, and political background.
 Students engage in a variety of direct service projects, educational conversations and presentations, and reflective dialogue with leaders and change-makers in their respective communities.
-You’ll have the opportunity to explore the complexity of social issues, reflect on your own assumptions, and develop your ability to lead for social change, all while connecting with fellow OSU students!
+Students have the opportunity to explore the complexity of social issues, reflect on their worldviews and assumptions, and develop their ability to lead for social change, all while connecting with fellow OSU students!

 Applications accepted on rolling basis after priority deadline.